nicofirst1/MAS-Traffic-Control/MarkDown/Journal.md

 - Update README.md to include the activation of the env, and the approval of uninstalling flow
 - Update README.md to include running the goal simulation.py
 - Expand README.md to specify an appropriate OS (Ubuntu 18.04)
+- Expand README.md to include installation of git and navigation to the folder

 ## Starting